Note: this post has been updated in March 2021.

 You hear people talk all the time about “plant-based diets.”
 Let's look at what is a plant-based diet and the variations or types of plant based diets?
 For the most part plant-based diets centers on whole grains, vegetables, fruits, nuts, and seeds.
 The basic description of whole-foods is food that is unprocessed and in its natural state.
 Plant-based means anything that grows in the soil and does not come from any animal such as meat, eggs, milk, or honey.
 People following a vegan diet will not buy or use products that come from animals including cosmetics, lotions (lanolin), and clothing (leather).

 There are three general plant-based diets

 Vegetarian – eats vegetables and fruit, but also consumes eggs and dairy

 Vegan – eats vegetables, fruits, beans, grains and no eggs or dairy (may eat soy “meat” or cheese substitutes)

-The biggest benefits of plant-based diets are that they are more nutritious because you are getting the vitamins and nutrients in the vegetables, protein from the grains and legumes (beans, lentils, peas) that the standard American diet is missing.
+The benefits of plant-based diets are that they are more nutritious because you are getting the vitamins and nutrients in the vegetables, protein from the grains and legumes (beans, lentils, peas) that the Standard American diet is missing.
 We don’t eat enough of these nutrients per day to be as healthy as we could be.

 The whole foods plant-based diet and the plant-strong diet are essentially the same diets as in both camps these diets do not include any meat or dairy.
 The phrase “Plant-Strong” was coined by Rip Esselstyn.
 Plant-strong is the term used by Rip Esselstyn and the followers of Engine 2 which include the food products sold and marketed through Whole Foods.